aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/txt-to-json/_index.md

 {{% blocks/products/pf/agp/content h2="Save TXT to JSON in C# Online for Free" %}}

-The following example demonstrates how to convert TXT to JSON document format in C#.
+The following example demonstrates how to convert TXT to JSON in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TXT file into JSON format.
+Follow the easy steps to convert TXT to JSON.
 Upload your TXT file, then simply save it as JSON file.
 For both TXT reading and JSON writing you can use fully qualified filenames.
 The output JSON content and formatting will be identical to the original TXT document.

 {{% /blocks/products/pf/agp/text %}}